lkilpatrick/gitstream-mkdocs/docs/18_examples.md

             PR added tests (ratio: {{ changes.ratio }})
       # - action: approve@v1

+# You can add more sections to the .cm file to place more logic, and use it in your automations
+# The following logic `ratio` result is used in the automation above by checking `changes.ratio`
 changes:
+  # Sum all the line added/edited in the PR
   additions: {{ branch.diff.files_metadata | map(attr='additions') | sum }}
+  # Sum all the line removed in the PR
   deletions: {{ branch.diff.files_metadata | map(attr='deletions') | sum }}
+  # Calculate the ratio to check if it is about new code
   ratio: {{ changes.additions / (changes.additions + changes.deletions) }}
 ```